asyncjs/async-website/_posts/2025-11-13-international-show-n-tell-2025.md

 - Where to find you on the socials
 - A sentence or two about your talk
 - Any relevant links
+- Delete as appropriate:
+  - I have a live demo that I will need to run on my own machine
+  - I can provide slides/pre-recorded demos that are publicly accessible on the web

+Ideally your talk should be available as slides on the web that can be accessed from another machine.
+If you have live demos it would be easiest for us (to avoid having to switch machines regularly and get the stream setup on each) if you pre-recorded these.
+If you cannot pre-record a demo, please note (in your comment) that you need your own machine to present.

 We only have time for so many speakers, so if you'd like to secure a slot please leave your details on the [meetup event][meetup] - first come, first served.
 If on the day you feel like showing something off, we may have additional time due to cancellations, but we cannot guarantee it.